 Veterans 7

 The numbers clearly show us a snapshot of the homeless that were counted at that time.
 What it does not show so clearly are the “hidden homeless” and those who are precariously housed.
 Within our rural area, the face of homelessness is often hidden and undocumented.
 Due to economic hardship and severe winter weather, some families share housing or are “doubled up” with friends or relatives.
-In the aforementioned Point-In-Time Survey, 43 of those surveyed reported overcrowding or doubling up.

 Another issue common to rural areas is one of homeless who “couch surf.”
 This group constitutes a large portion of unaccompanied homeless youth and adults who survive just under the radar screen of local service agencies.
 Many homeless youth run away from home to escape unsafe/unhealthy living environments and half of them are victims of abuse.
 Some of the other unaccompanied youth are homeless because, for one reason or another, their families choose to no longer provide them shelter.
 They are cast out of their homes to fend for themselves.